 With more awareness is being spread, organizations have finally started making big advancements in Big Data but there are still many milestones to achieve to make a considerable impact on their bottom line processes.

 That’s the most prominent conclusion derived from a Survey conducted by Forbes Insight along with Teradata Corp and McKinsey & Company.
-A team of 316 Big Data experts travelled across the world to collect some insight about how organizations are making use of Big Data and what challenges restricting these organizations to fully launch themselves in Big Data world.
+A team of 316 Big Data experts travelled across the world to collect some insight into how organizations are making use of Big Data and what challenges restrict these organizations from fully launching themselves in the Big Data world.

 What are the most critical aspects to adopt Big Data Analytics in any organization?

 What makes an organization a leader in Big Data & Analytics?

 In what parts of the world have Big Data made the largest ground presence?

 What are the best practices to transform your business?